 The Writers Circle Can Come to You!

 The Writers Circle’s author-instructors can come to your school, library, adult program, or community organization.
 We customize our workshops for your specific needs and interests.
 Details and pricing below.
-Please use our Professional Development Booking form online to schedule a presentation or workshop.
+Please contact us to find out more and to schedule a presentation or workshop.